Exporting Horses From the United States

 Exporting a horse to another country can be a fairly in-depth process, including a period of quarantine, so it is important to start early.
 Much of the process is determined by the country into which you plan on importing your horse.
 The United States Department of Agriculture recommends that you contact the appropriate ministry in the destination country and apply for an import permit.
 The destination country will tell you which documents, tests and other information is required.

-You can also obtain this information from your USDA Area Veterinarian-in-Charge.
-They will be able to provide you with the current regulations, tests and inspections required for the country into which you plan to import.
-Although you may have your own veterinarian fill out the necessary paperwork (if they are a USDA accredited veterinarian, you must have the USDA Area Veterinarian-in-Charge sign off on the paperwork before it is valid.
+You can also obtain this information from your USDA area veterinarian-in-charge.
+He or she will be able to provide you with the current regulations, tests and inspections required for the country into which you plan to import.
+Although you may have your own veterinarian fill out the necessary paperwork (if he or she is a USDA-accredited veterinarian), you must have the USDA area veterinarian-in-charge sign off on the paperwork before it is valid.